 Affirm by checking the box that, under penalty of perjury, you have signed a Framework Agreement that specifies all elements required at § 680.4(p)(4)(ii)(B).
 The Framework Agreement must—

-♦ Specify the actions that the parties will take to reduce the need for an exemption.
+♦ Specify the actions that the parties will take to reduce the need for an exemption and, if an exemption is needed, to reduce the amount of IFQ and IPQ that is subject to an exemption.

-♦ Specify the circumstances under which the parties would execute an exemption contract and apply for an exemption Provide that IFQ has been set aside to reduce the need for an exemption.
+♦ Specify the circumstances under which the parties would execute an exemption contract and receive an exemption.

-♦ Specifies the actions that the parties would take to mitigate the effects of an exemption.
+♦ Specify the actions that the parties would take to mitigate the effects of an exemption.

-♦ Specifies the compensation, if any, that any party would provide to any other party.
+♦ Specify the compensation, if any, that any party would provide to any other party.

 Affirm by cheching the box that, under penalty of perjury, you have examined the information and the claims provided on this application and, to the best of your knowledge and belief, the information presented here is true, correct, and complete.